conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 My goal was to have this listed in stock for at least a year.
 I really don't know what to expect on selling so it's a bit of a shot in the dark.
 I know I don't want to be bothered handling payments and shipping so going with a distributer is needed.
-I decided to go with Amazon because they make it easiest for most people to order things online (and free shipping).
+I decided to go with Amazon because they make it so easy for most people to order things online (with free shipping).
 I'm not sure about comparing fees with other options like [Tindie](https://www.tindie.com/).

 Typically to list a product on Amazon, it is very easy if it's already listed.
 You just